Pics Worth 1,000s of Words

 In 2009, the MGH Institute of Health Professions formed two schools, the School of Health and Rehabilitation Sciences (SHRS) and the School of Nursing, in recognition of the growth and diversity of programming.

-Faculty and students in SHRS are part of the Departments of Communication Sciences and Disorders, Occupational Therapy, and Physical Therapy, sharing a common goal to engage in contemporary and innovative learning experiences that will prepare leaders in our disciplines.
+Faculty and students in SHRS are part of the Departments of Communication Sciences and Disorders, Occupational Therapy, Physical Therapy, and Physician Assistant Studies sharing a common goal to engage in contemporary and innovative learning experiences that will prepare leaders in our disciplines.

 Our students come from all over the world, bringing a wealth of diversity in ideas, cultures, and models of clinical practice.
 Our faculty bring an unparalleled expertise to their teaching and research, leading our professions in advocacy, scholarship and practice.
 Our programs are among the highest ranked in the country.